-Almost the entire universe is dark, cold, and empty space, far from the heat and light of stars.
-Molecules lie frozen on asteroids or floating in loose gas clouds, too cold or far away from each other to interact.
+Almost the entire universe is dark, cold, and empty space, far from the heat and light of stars or geothermal activity.
+Molecules lie frozen on asteroids or floating in gas clouds, too cold and far away from each other to interact.

-On the stars that speckle the universe, temperatures are so hot that almost all connections between their molecules are broken down as soon as they form.
-Inevitably, stars are energetic but are made up of simple stuff.
+On the stars that speckle the universe, temperatures are so hot that almost all connections between molecules are broken down as soon as they form.
+Stars are energetic but as a consequence are made up of simple stuff.

 The Earth is a haven for complex chemistry.
-On the Earth we sit on a solid surface underneath an ocean of gas that rolls above our heads, on a surface of solid rock, bordered on every side by liquid oceans.
+On the Earth we sit on a solid surface underneath an ocean of gas that rolls above our heads, bordered on every side by liquid oceans.

-Liquid evaporate and rain and flow across the Earth, carving valleys and canyons which mix tons of sediments, and solvents.
+Liquid evaporate, rain down, and flow across the Earth, carving valleys and canyons which mix tons of sediments and dissolved chemicals.

-The ebb and flow of the gas in the atmosphere creates weather.
-Dissolved within it are aromas and scents, which swirl past us every second of the day.
+The ebb and flow of the gas in the atmosphere creates our weather.
+Carried within it are aromas and scents, which swirl past us every second of the day.

 The interaction of these forces move molecules across the surface of the Earth, alternately forming complex molecules and and breaking them back down.
-The abundance of ‘interfaces’ between solids, liquids, and gas makes the Earth a utopia for complex chemistry.
+In particular the abundance of ‘interfaces’ between solids, liquids, and gasses makes the Earth a utopia for complex chemistry.

-It’s for this reason that life formed on Earth, and apparently not on other planets of the solar system.
-After millions of years of these complex interactions, a very unique molecule formed: A molecule that could replicate itself.
-It is the ancestor of all of Earth’s life.
+It may be for this reason that life formed on Earth, and apparently not on other planets of the solar system.
+After millions of years of these complex interactions, a very unique molecule formed: A molecule that could replicate itself, the ancestor of all life on Earth.